hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 [insert image here]

 This is *not* a random walking path.
-Generall walking paths in small iterations cluster around a central node, and migrate slightly from side to side as a new random center is determined.
+Generally walking paths in small iterations cluster around a central node, and migrate slightly from side to side as a new random center is determined.
 If there were a flat 25% chance of going a specific direction, we would have a much tighter knot, and none of these long spawning paths going off into the distance.
-If this were a much broader dataset, we could consdier doing some kind of memoization of move patterns, or limited compression... but we only have 8000ish moves.
+If this were a much broader dataset, we could consider doing some kind of memoization of move patterns, or limited compression... but we only have 8000ish moves.
 Which makes that unlikely to be fruitful.
-In fact, the more I considered optimizations, the more i realized, there's no way to avoid scanning the memory space once, and doing it more than once is probably inneficient.
+In fact, the more I considered optimizations, the more i realized, there's no way to avoid scanning the memory space once, and doing it more than once is probably inefficient.
 I had however, one last idea.
 What if we could improve on the map?
 I considered a [Trie](https://en.wikipedia.org/wiki/Trie), but the insertion time seemed generally worse or equal to a map.
 Since we only had 2000ish dict entries, we are probably not running into a lot of bucket rebalancing.

 Alright, fine, what if we used an Array?
 Instead of having a tuple key, we could turn the coordinate tuple into an integer key, access the array directly by index (O(1)) and writing directly (O(1)).
 Sure our array would have to be big.
 Massive in fact to make it work, but memory is not a real concern.
 Arrays aren't *meant* to be used as HashMap substitutes, but maybe it'll be faster than our match statements?
-We certainly won't be rebalancing buckets.

 ```rust
 use std::time::{Instant};